 Wondering where to eat in Vilnius?
 The storied Lithuanian capital has a plethora of dining options at all price points.
-Check out this Vilnius Food Guide with our picks for the best Vilnius restaurants spanning from cheap eats to haute cuisine.
+Discover our picks for the best Vilnius restaurants spanning from cheap eats to haute cuisine.

 We connected with Vilnius, a Baltic city with a complicated past, during a week filled with comfort food, gastronomic delights, flowing drinks and spirited conversation.